helix-foundation/currency/contracts/governance/README.md

   - `proposedRootHash` (bytes32) - root hash being challenged
   - `challenger` (address) - address of the submitter of the challenge
   - `account` (address) - address of the account being challenged
-  - `balance` (uint256) - balance at generation of the account being challenged
+  - `balance` (uint256) - balance of delegated votes at generation of the account being challenged
   - `sum` (uint256) - cumulative sum of the account being challenged
   - `index` (uint256) - index in the Merkle tree of the account being challenged